Travel Team | Jun 12, 2023

-It’s common for many people to be concerned about safe travel, especially when venturing abroad.
-And when terrorist attacks dominate the news, it only increases existing anxiety.
+It’s common — and normal — to be concerned about safe travel, especially when venturing abroad.
+Between COVID-19, terrorist attacks, natural disasters, and all the other news that dominates our phones and televisions, it only increases existing anxiety.

-When you’re traveling, there’s no way to know if a terrorist event will happen, but you can take a few steps to prepare for one.
+When you’re traveling, there’s no way to know if a terrorist event or outbreak of illness will happen, but you can take a few steps to prepare for one.

 It also provides three other key benefits:

 You’ll need your passport handy to answer questions about your passport number, date of issue, and expiration.
 Also, you’ll have the option to provide emergency contacts.
 This should always be a trusted person who is not traveling with you.